 PORTABLE UV STERILIZER

 A winner of the prestigious Red Dot Award and Idea Design Award for its simple, user-friendly design, Pedic is a sterilizer perfect for hard-to-clean items such as shoes, pouches and helmets.
 Its UVC bulb allows for 10,000 hours of use and enables the device to kill 99.9% of bacteria and mold that cause unpleasant odor.
 Weighing only 123g, it is compact and has a strap, making it easy to carry anytime, anywhere: good news for backpackers and lovers of the outdoors.
 Pedic only takes 10 minutes to sterilize an item and turns itself off automatically when its job is done.
 It is extremely durable and shock-resistant due to the special protection surrounding the bulb and can easily be charged by a micro 5-pin USB cable.
-Pedic has been certified by SGS, one of the world’s leading inspection, verification, testing and certification companies, and retails at 47 EUR
+Pedic has been certified by SGS, one of the world’s leading inspection, verification, testing and certification companies, and retails at 47 EUR.

 http://dhjm.co.kr/